huggingface/transformers/docs/source/en/quantization.md

 pip install .
 ```

-An unquantized model will be quantized via "from_pretrained".
+An unquantized model can be quantized via "from_pretrained".
 ```py
 from transformers import AutoModelForCausalLM, EetqConfig path = "/path/to/model"